sv3nb/NetSec-automation01/README.md

  Subsequent additions of sites, devices, vlans, etc in Netbox can be synced with  Ansible for automatic deployment of network services

  I am using Ansible 2.9.25 for the playbooks.
+ Docker version of Netbox 1.4.0 see https://hub.docker.com/r/netboxcommunity/netbox for more.
+ The Netboxcommunity version 3.0.7 (API is v3.0)